adambullmer/vue-cli-plugin-browser-extension/README.md

 ## What does it do?

-This is intended to be a vue-cli@3.x replacement for [https://github.com/Kocal/vue-web-extension](https://github.com/Kocal/vue-web-extension).
+This is intended to be a vue-cli@3.x replacement for [Kocal/vue-web-extension `v1`](https://github.com/Kocal/vue-web-extension/tree/v1) (now, [Kocal/vue-web-extension](https://github.com/Kocal/vue-web-extension) is a preset using this plugin).

 This plugin changes the `serve` command for your vue applications.
 This new command is only for running a livereload server while testing out your browser extension.